theonetrueralts/ARM7TDMI-Disassembler/README.md

 ## Quick-start (CMake)
 `CMakePresets.json` defaults to the **Ninja** generator.

-If Ninja isn’t on your PATH, either install it (winget install Ninja-build.Ninja) or open an x64 Native Tools Command Prompt for VS 2022.
+If Ninja isnâ€™t on your PATH, either install it (winget install Ninja-build.Ninja) or open an x64 Native Tools Command Prompt for VS 2022.

 If you prefer another tool, create a `CMakeUserPresets.json` that overrides the generator, then call it with `cmake --preset <your-preset>`.